 Even if the water in the tap meets basic hygiene standards, its appearance, smell and taste may be far from ideal.
 In particular, the calcium content may not exceed the norm, but it can leave white marks on dishes, precipitate when boiling, create scale and spoil your household electrical appliances.
 In addition, excessively hard water negatively affects the life of the body, as it causes a violation of the acid-base balance in physiological fluids.

 Thus, if you want to avoid all these troubles, to feel the true taste of your favorite drinks, to protect your family and children from the long-term consequences of drinking contaminated water, there are only two solutions – either buy bottled water (from a trusted supplier) or fix existing water on the spot .
 The second option allows you to get the required amount of clean drinking water right in your home.
 The price of one liter of such water (even when installing quite complex and expensive systems) in the future will be ten times cheaper than bottled water.

-Filters for drinking water help reduce the amount of impurities, ensure the elimination of pathogenic bacteria, and also significantly improve the taste.
-Proper purifying favorably affects the composition of the water, guarantees the health and well-being of those who regularly use water.
+Filters for drinking water help reduce the number of impurities, ensure the elimination of pathogenic bacteria, and also significantly improve the taste.
+Proper purifying favorably affects the composition of the water and guarantees the health and well-being of those who regularly use water.

 DIVERSITY OF FILTERING SYSTEMS